JohanRibes/TelcoParse/README.md

 Supported types are `ios`, `vrp`, `seos` and `timos`.

 ## Example
 You have one sample configuration file to play with in the `/conf` directory.
+One for each type.

 ```bash
 ./TelcoParse.rb conf/IOS_example.net -t ios
                                                   **************************************************